CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-manage.md

 3. At the bottom of the page, under **Available desktops** choose the correct virtual desktop, and in the same row, on the right side, click **Detach volume**.
 Confirm the operation via notification.

-### Reattach a volume from your virtual desktop
+### Reattach a volume to a new virtual desktop

-When you want to access the data saved in the detached volume, you can reattach it to a new desktop:
+When you want to access the data saved in the detached volume, you can reattach it to a new virtual desktop.

 1. Login to SD Desktop.
 On the homepage, click **SD Desktop management**.

-2. At the bottom of the page, under **Desktop selection** choose the necessary options (CSC project, operating system etc.).
+2. At the bottom of the page, under Desktop selection choose the necessary options (CSC project, operating system etc.).
+Follow steps 1-2 in these [instructions](./sd-desktop-create.md).

 3. Under **Add External Volume (optional)** click **Choose from existing volumes**.
 The user interface will visualize available volumes stored in the same CSC project.
-Note: Leave fields **Volume size** and **volume name** empty.
+Leave fields **Volume size** and **Volume name** empty.

-4. Click on _Create desktop_
+4. Click on **Create desktop**.

 !!! note